 The information in this website is not a substitute for advice from your doctor, pharmacist or other healthcare professional.

 Cognitive behavioural therapy (CBT) can be effective in treating depression, but it may not help to overcome feelings of apathy.
-Individual counselling with an experienced professional can help to develop a strategy to promote a more positive attitude and greater motivation, but it is important to review progress to see if it helps.
+Individual counselling with an experienced professional can help to develop a strategy to promote a more positive attitude, greater motivation and the pursuit of pleasant activities.
+It is important to review progress to see if it helps.

 If medications are not effective, or if apathy is severe, your doctor may refer you to a psychiatrist, psychologist or psychotherapist to help you feel more motivated and positive.
 Sometimes it may be useful if your partner or carer is included in consultations.